Mountain View Voice: History

+Major Stories

+A Voice investigation revealed that the Mountain View Police Department had accidentally shared access to its Automated License Plate Reader (ALPR) system with federal and state authorities in violation of its own policies and state law.
+Following the Voice's article, Mountain View shut off its ALPR system and blamed tech company Flock Safety for sharing the information.
+The city cited the Voice as the reason to shut off the cameras pending further discussions.

 Awards

 At the California Newspaper Publishers Association annual meeting in 2014, reporter Daniel DeBolt and photographer Michelle Le won first place in environmental reporting for "Toxic city: Danger from TCE lurks underground", a series on the toxic plume in northeast Mountain View caused by careless disposal of trichloroethylene by computer chip manufacturers in the mid-20th century.
 The Voice placed second in its category in the General Excellence competition; it took first place in 2016 and 2018.